Concepts

 Kubernetes Nodes

-Production (multi-zonal)
+Production (multi-zone)

 | AZ | Machine | vCores | RAM | Local Storage |